ropensci/rnoaa/cran-comments.md

 This version includes a few new functions, changes some function names, improves documentation and fixes somem bugs.

+Also included is a fix for a link in the README, now using a fully specified URL.

 Thanks!
 Scott Chamberlain